umarhassan-mitodl/6.034-fall-2010/content/pages/instructor-insights/_index.md

 - {{% resource_link "eb66e881-31e8-4c5d-ae78-ba67407a1fc6" "Teaching Heuristics" %}}
 - {{% resource_link "622ec636-5134-c39b-7cca-04a28496740f" "Experiencing the Large Lecture as Theatre" %}}

-Note: For additional insights from Professor Winston, please see “[Looking at the Numbers](http://web.mit.edu/fnl/volume/232/winston.html)” in the MIT Faculty Newsletter.
+Note: For additional insights from Professor Winston, please see “{{% resource_link "18ae509e-f480-40d8-bad9-000e4954812e" "Looking at the Numbers" %}}” in the MIT Faculty Newsletter.

 {{< anchor "insights" >}}{{< /anchor >}}